Trentiumz/Trentiumz/README.md

 ### Hi there 👋

-# Le moi the disappointemente
+I'm Trentium, a recreational coder.

-I am Trentiumz, a random human who is either male or female with no outlook on life :>
+Currently, I'm working on random projects, just short games, programs or websites to satisfy my boredom or working on my school website.

-Currently, I'm working on random projects, just short games, programs or websites to satisfy my crippling boredom
+See you around!

 <!--
 **Trentiumz/Trentiumz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.